SpreadsheetWeb/samples-web-services/README.md

 ## How to run

-### Use a Web Service running at calculators.pagos.com
+### Use a Web Service running at calc.spreadsheetweb.com

-To make it easier for you we already uploaded MS Excel files from the samples to a [calculators.pagos.com](https://calculators.pagos.com), so you can quickly run client applications without a need of creating the Web Service by yourself.
+To make it easier for you, we already uploaded MS Excel files from the samples to [calc.spreadsheetweb.com](https://calc.spreadsheetweb.com), so you can quickly run client applications without a need of creating the Web Service by yourself.

 Just go to sample's *Client* directory to see how to launch them.